tiansiyuan/kubeflow-docs/docs/install/monitor.rst

     serviceMonitor:
       enabled: true

-If not, you can also use the following script, which automates the GPU Operator installation instructions.
+If the GPU operator is not installed, use the following shell script to automate the GPU Operator installation process.

 .. code-block:: shell

     #!/bin/bash

     dir=$( cd -- "$( dirname -- "${BASH_SOURCE[0]}" )" &> /dev/null && pwd )
     cd "$dir"